QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/_general/index.md

 Android apps are made of **activities**.
 An activity typically corresponds to a specific task or user interaction such as displaying a login screen.

-Activities can have one unique view or use multiple views through **fragments**.
+Activities can have one unique view or they can have multiple views through **fragments**.
 A fragment is a modular reusable UI component.

 **Example** 🔥: an activity for a checkout process could swap between a shipping information and a payment method fragment.
 Otherwise, you could have one activity for shipping and one for payment.
 </div><div>

+#### View and ViewGroups

+A **view** is a visual element such as a Button.
+They are grouped in containers called **ViewGroups** to apply styles on multiple views or create responsive screens <small>(i.g., adapting to the size of the screen)</small>.

+#### AndroidManifest.xml

+The Android Manifest define things like:

+* 🏠 the first activity executed when starting the application
+* 🔐 the permissions required by the application
+* 🗃️ the activities, services, and other components...
+* ...
 </div></div>

 <hr class="sep-both">